ROrozcoM/ROMPortfolio_CV-RafaelOrozco/README.md

 Let's get started!

-You can use my template and change it for your information
+You can use my template and change it for your information. **Create a virtual enviroment** for the project

-To make the deployment:
+To make the deployment, set your local directory project and:

 Buid your app first:
 ```